 The Shockmaster Fred Ottman – Early Life

-"My father was little, but he was strong," Ottman shares, "He used to amaze me with his one arm pull-ups, the clapping push-ups and I thought he was the most amazing guy.
+"My father was little, but he was strong," Ottman shares, "He used to amaze me with his one arm pull-ups, the clapping push-ups, and I thought he was the most amazing guy.
 He lacked in stature and size, but he was always a big motivation for me.
 I always wanted to be as strong as my dad."

-He indeed became like his dad and even surpassed him by bench pressing 650 lbs, deadlifting as he calls it a "respectable" 800 lbs, and squatting a little over 900 lbs.
+He indeed became like his dad and even surpassed him by bench pressing 650 lbs, deadlifting, as he calls it, a "respectable" 800 lbs, and squatting a little over 900 lbs.

 "[Malenko] wasn’t just a trainer and mentor," Ottman began, "he gave great life advice.
-He trained us old school with respect for the business and respect for one another and how we treated one another inside the ring and outside the ring.
+He trained us old-school with respect for the business and respect for one another and how we treated one another inside the ring and outside the ring.

-"I was advised by my parents when I was young to talk to older people, to gain knowledge and learn about their life experiences.
+"I was advised by my parents when I was young to talk to older people, to gain knowledge, and learn about their life experiences.
 That’s helped me a lot in life and gave me a lot of outlook on how I treat people and how I kind of embrace life.
 I feel blessed that I had that."

 Fred Ottman as Tugboat and Typhoon in the WWE

 As the powerful Tugboat in the WWE, he was a key babyface and ally to none other than Hulk Hogan, where he also had several matches against The Undertaker.

-With both gimmicks, it can be said that he obtained moderate success, especially when he became the WWE tag team champion with Earthquake.
-But he is arguably best known for one of the worst debuts in the sport’s history when he joined WCW in 1993 as The Shockmaster.
+With both gimmicks, it can be said that he obtained moderate success, especially when he became the WWE Tag Team Champion with Earthquake.
+But he is arguably best known for one of the worst (although most memorable) debuts in the sport’s history when he joined WCW in 1993 as The Shockmaster.

-"Instead of making a grand entrance, he stumbled through a wall belly-flopping onto the floor as his helmet rolled across the ground.
-The commentators, the other superstars and the fans in attendance were, for lack of a better word, shocked.
+"Instead of making a grand entrance, he stumbled through a wall, belly-flopping onto the floor as his helmet rolled across the ground.
+The commentators, the other superstars, and the fans in attendance were, for lack of a better word, shocked.
 In the following months, The Shockmaster’s sports-entertainment career fizzled."

 "So you’re the man who rules the world.
 They call me, The Shockmaster!
 You’ve ruled the world long enough, Sid Vicious.
 Get ready!
 C’mon.
-You want a piece of me?
+Do you want a piece of me?
 You want a piece of me?
 Come and get me!
 Come after me, Sid.

 – The Shockmaster, after his memorable debut